TDGerve/MagmaPandas/docs/source/about.rst

 How to cite MagmaPandas
 ------------------------------
-If you want to use MagmaPandas in your research, please keep an eye on the page for the right publication to reference.
+If have used MagmaPandas in your research, please reference  `this <https://doi.org/10.1093/petrology/egae006>`_ paper published in Journal of Petrology.
+To ensure reproducibility, please also mention the release version of MagmaPandas and reference the specific models you used (see :ref:`references<references>`).